-As of December 31, 2017 and 2018, the Company had approximately \$3.1 million and \$3.1 million, respectively, in federal, and \$4.0 million, respectively, in state research and development tax credits.
-The federal research credits will begin to expire in the years 2028 through 2037, if not utilized, and the state research and development credits have no expiration date.
+The Company had approximately \$3.1 million and \$3.1 million in federal research and development tax credits for the years ended December 31, 2019 and 2018, respectively.
+In addition, the Company had approximately \$4.0 million and \$4.0 million in state research and development tax credits for the years ended December 31, 2019 and 2018.
+The federal research credits will begin to expire in the years 2028 through 2035, if not utilized.
+The state research and development credits have no expiration date and can be carried forward indefinitely.

-As of December 31, 2017 and 2018, the Company had foreign net operating loss carryforwards of approximately \$17.3 million and \$22.9 million, which have no expiration date.
+As of December 31, 2019 and 2018, the Company had foreign net operating loss carryforwards of approximately \$29.7 million and \$22.9 million, respectively, which have no expiration date.